-In Human-assisted AI, models are developed with the primary goal of augmenting or enhancing human/machine capabilities rather than replicating machine or human intelligence.
-Human-assisted AI leverages AI technologies to assist machines or humans in performing tasks more efficiently, accurately, or autonomously.
-Human--assisted AI, as a bidirectional enterprise, can be characterized as the continuous interaction between human-helping-machines and machines-helping-humans.
-However, fully realizing the potential of human-AI collaboration requires to address important challenges.
-First, the necessary conditions that support complementarity -- where human-assisted AI performance is expected to surpass that of AI alone for a given task, requiring humans to recognize when to augment AI that complement critical decision-making processes.
-Second, accurately assessing human mental models as well as the extent to which humans are prone to failures are crucial, which also brings out the issue of understanding the effects of design choices in human-AI interaction, such as the timing and amount of Human assistance to avoid bias.
+In HAss AI, models are developed with the primary goal of augmenting or enhancing human/machine capabilities rather than replicating them.
+HAss leverages AI technologies to assist machines or humans in performing tasks more efficiently, accurately, or autonomously. {HAss, as a bidirectional enterprise, can be described as the ongoing interaction between humans helping machines and machines helping humans.
+However, fully realizing the potential of Human–AI collaboration requires overcoming key challenges.
+First, establishing the conditions for complementarity—where HAss performance exceeds AI alone—depends on humans recognizing when to augment AI in critical decision-making.
+Second, accurately assessing human mental models and susceptibility to error is essential, highlighting the impact of design choices in human–AI interaction, such as the timing and extent of human assistance to mitigate bias.}